 Jim Jordan, four other Republicans chosen by House Minority Leader Kevin McCarthy to serve on panel investigating Jan.
-6 riots
+6 riot

-The lawmakers met with McCarthy in his office at the Capitol Monday evening.
-Afterward, Banks said in a statement that he has accepted McCarthy’s invitation to serve as the top Republican on the panel “because we need leaders who will force the Democrats and the media to answer questions so far ignored.”
+The lawmakers met with McCarthy in his office at the Capitol on Monday evening.
+Afterward, Banks said in a statement that he has accepted McCarthy’s invitation to serve as the top Republican on the panel, “because we need leaders who will force the Democrats and the media to answer questions so far ignored.”

-McCarthy traveled to Bedminister, N.J., last week to talk about the midterm elections with former pesident Donald Trump.
-But he told reporters at the Capitol Monday night that his picks for the committee were not a point of discussion.
+McCarthy traveled to Bedminster, N.J., last week to talk about the midterm elections with former president Donald Trump.
+But he told reporters at the Capitol on Monday night that his picks for the committee were not a point of discussion.

 “I’ve never talked to Donald Trump about this,” McCarthy said.